 4. Decentralized Storage: dApps often require decentralized storage solutions, such as IPFS or Swarm, to store large amounts of data on the blockchain.
 These solutions provide secure and distributed storage for dApps, ensuring that data remains available and tamper-proof.

 5. Decentralized Finance (DeFi) Protocols: DeFi protocols such as Uniswap, Aave, or Compound provide developers with pre-built financial primitives that they can use to create financial dApps.
 These protocols handle complex financial operations such as lending, borrowing, or trading, enabling developers to build dApps without having to create these functionalities from scratch.
-6. Testing and Deployment Tools: Testing and deployment tools such as Ganache, Hardhat, or Brownie enable developers to test their smart contracts and deploy them to the blockchain.
-These tools provide a way for developers to ensure that their dApps are secure and functional before deploying them to the live network.

 Case Study: Uniswap